csushin/BookNote/DesignDataIntensiveApplication/Chapter-1.md

 * Difference of fault and failures
   * Failure: Fail the entire system and cannot serve user's request
-  * Fault: certain components are deviated from its specs
+  * Fault: certain components are deviated from its specs.
+Faults from many components will cause the failure of the whole system.

+## Scalability

+* Describe the load
+* Describe the performance